Tuning into the Fox News debate last night, 9 o'clock.

 Anyway, he did not get rave reviews last night until his closing statement.

-Closing statement uh is where he had most of the praise and I want you to hear it in case you didn't or if you did just to remind you.
+And I want you to hear it in case you didn't, or if you did, just to remind you.

 I'm the only one to separate Siamese twins.

-The only the only the only one to operate on babies while they were still in the mother's womb.
+The only one to operate on babies while they were still in the mother's womb.

-The only one to take out half of a brain although you would think if you go to Washington that someone had beat me to it.
+The only one to take out half of a brain, although you would think if you go to Washington that someone had beaten me to it.

-But uh but I'm very hopeful that I'm not the only one who's willing to pick up the baton of freedom because freedom is not free and we must fight for it every day.
+But I'm very hopeful that I'm not the only one who's willing to pick up the baton of freedom because freedom is not free and we must fight for it every day.

 Every one of us must fight for it because we're fighting for our children and the next generation.